Creating Theatre for Very Young Audiences

 May 14 – 18, 2018

-WeeFestival is thrilled to partner with Magnet Theatre, a South African theatre company who will be offering a 5-day workshop in two parts for artists interested in creating for very young audiences.
+WeeFestival is thrilled to partner with Magnet Theatre, a South African theatre company who will be offering workshops for artists interested in creating for very young audiences.
 The broad objective of the workshop is to introduce performers to Magnet Theatre and their approach to creating new work for very young audiences working from the contexts and specific linguistic and cultural perspectives of the creators.

 The workshop will focus on Magnet’s particular movement and musical strategies of play with the body, sound, song and the introduction of very simple objects to develop performance.
 Participants will have the opportunity to observe two productions from Magnet Theatre: